M66B/FairEmail/FAQ.md

 In these cases you can enable the advanced identity setting *Store sent messages* to let FairEmail add sent messages to the sent folder right after sending a message.
 Note that enabling this setting might result in duplicate messages if your provider adds sent messages to the sent folder too.

-FairEmail will also add messages in the outbox not found in the sent folder to the sent folder when performing a full synchronize, which happens when reconnecting to the server or if when synchronizing manually.
+If sent messages in the outbox are not found in the sent folder on a full synchronize, they will be moved from the outbox to the sent folder too.
+A full synchronize happens when reconnecting to the server or when synchronizing periodically or manually.
 You'll likely want to enable the advanced setting *Store sent messages* instead to move messages to the sent folder sooner.

 <br />